SudharsanZen/Akame/README.md

 It was originally made for the development of Akame Engine, which is a game engine built on this framework (still under development), (i.e) this framework will grow as the engine grows.

-**NOTE:** Akame is still in it's early-stage and currently only supports Windows, many of the functionalities may change in the future drastically!
+**NOTE:** Akame is still in it's very early-stage and currently only supports Windows, many of the functionalities may change in the future drastically!

 ## Qucik Start
 Visual Studio 2019 is recommended.